 Phone Number: +44 (0)208 223 7561

 For the purposes of the Data Protection Act, RIX Research and Media acts as a Data Controller for our purposes of processing.
-RIX media is a subsidiary of the University of East London which has appointed a Data Protection Officer to meet its obligations under the General Data Protection Regulation (GDPR).
-You can contact our Data Protection Officer by emailing email@example.com or telephoning 0208 223 2103.
+RIX Research and Media is part of the University of East London which has appointed a Data Protection Officer to meet its obligations under the General Data Protection Regulation (GDPR).
+You can contact our Data Protection Officer by emailing firstname.lastname@example.org or telephoning 0208 223 2103.

 What type of information we have

 - We collect and process the following information:

 Contracts for commercial or research projects: personal identifiers (name, surname), contact details (email addresses, telephone numbers and postal address) and other characteristics such as organisation names, address and main contact person e.g. a head teacher for a school’s contract.

 - Images and video assets collected during events and research projects.
 During an event or a research project we might be taking pictures or video clips to document an event for example.
 We will always ask for your consent before doing so.
 All media assets collected are safely stored on password protected personal computers at the University of East London.
 Selected members of staff can only access those assets and use them for a specified purpose.
 The different purposes for which we might use images or videos are clearly marked on our consent forms that you would have had an opportunity to sign when giving your consent.

 - For Wiki Registration – name and email address – However, as individuals can upload data from a variety of media sources including reports about themselves, it is possible that the following personal data may be included:

 - Date of birth

 - Information about the racial background of an individual

 - Information about the ethnicity of an individual